 In a way, the REST API offers a way to free yourself from WordPress’ inherent structure, while harnessing it to help you create an application.

-In this article, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
+In this WordPress tutorial, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
 Let’s get to work!

 How the WordPress REST API Works

-In the past, you needed a plugin in order to access the WordPress REST API.
-However, since version 4.4, this API became a part of core.
+In the past, you needed a WordPress plugin in order to access the WordPress JSON REST API.
+However, since Version 4.4, this WordPress API became a part of the core software.
 As such, to use the REST API, you simply need to know how to interact with it, which boils down to using four different types of HTTP methods as part of your requests: